cinoti/helloworld/README.md

-------Explaining the ‘Big Bang’ and ‘Dark Matter’----
+------Explaining the ‘Big Bang’,‘Dark Matter’, and Gravity----

 The obvious absurdity of the “Big Bang” is the idea of an expanding space, to explain ‘red-shifts’ that require